Norditropin: Safety & Side Effects

 Children with congenital heart disease should not take this medication.

-Tell your doctor nausea, pain or other forms of stomach distress as this can be a sign of pancreatitis.
+Tell your doctor about nausea, pain, or other forms of stomach distress, as this can be a sign of pancreatitis.

-Alwasy take your exact dose.
-Never take larger doses or any dose other than what you have been prescribed.
+Always take your exact dose.
+Never take larger doses or doses other than what you have been prescribed.

 Care should be taken when prescribed for patients with severe obesity.